chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the Treatise on Entering Bodhisattva Actions, it says:

-That kind of good deeds is small and eternal, and evil deeds are powerful and terrifying
+That kind of good deeds is small and eternal,

+and evil deeds are powerful and terrifying

-Besides perfecting bodhicitta, what kind of good deeds can overcome it?
+Besides perfecting bodhicitta,

+what kind of good deeds can overcome it?

 With bodhicitta, great karma can be eliminated in an instant.

 Therefore, it is also said in "On Entrying into the Bodhisattva's Actions":

+>
-This is like a fire at the end of a calamity that can burn that great evil karma to ashes in an instant.
+>This is like a fire at the end of a calamity that can burn that great evil karma to ashes in an instant.
+>

-At the end of the world, seven suns will appear in the sky, and the heat will burn up Mount Sumeru.
+>At the end of the world, seven suns will appear in the sky, and the heat will burn up Mount Sumeru.
+>

 The same is true of Bodhicitta.
 Like the end of a kalpa, a great fire can completely burn all our karmic obstacles.

+##### (7) According to Bodhicitta, one can achieve what one wishes

-(7) According to the bodhicitta, the bodhisattva will be free from the disasters of earth, water, fire, and wind, and there will be no major plagues, natural disasters, etc.
+According to the bodhicitta, the bodhisattva will be free from the disasters of earth, water, fire, and wind, and there will be no major plagues, natural disasters, etc.

 The power of bodhicitta can also quench disasters.